MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/usage-analytics/enable-usage-analytics.md

 ![Select Get started free to get Power Bi](../media/7916b7ac-c1c8-40c0-b076-9a96ef5e0eb7.png)

 You can also expand **Products** to buy a version of Power BI.

+>[!NOTE]
+>You need a Power BI Pro license to install, customize, and distribute a template app.
+Please see more at [Prerequisites](https://docs.microsoft.com/en-us/power-bi/service-template-apps-install-distribute?source=docs#prerequisites)

+>You need a Power BI Pro license to share your content, and the people you share it with do too, or the content needs to be in a workspace in a [Premium capacity](https://docs.microsoft.com/en-us/power-bi/service-premium-what-is).

 ### Enable the template app